This section of the guide is broken up into major subtypes of Mobs

 -- Unlike tiny slimes, tiny Magma Cubes can still hurt the player.

 -- Magma Cubes have much more time between jumps than slimes.

-These small bug-like mobs are found inside special blocks in Strongholds which appear to be regular cobblestone and regular stone blocks, but when you mine them they take more hits to break, which is your warning that they are a special rather than regular block that may contain a Silverfish.
+are found inside special blocks in Strongholds which appear to be regular cobblestone and regular stone blocks, but when you mine them they take more hits to break, which is your warning that they are a special rather than regular block that may contain a Silverfish.
 While these are very rare, when you mine a Silverfish block, it will attack you as soon as the block is destroyed.
 Note that if you are mining with TNT, that will kill the Silverfish when the block is destroyed.

 Learning to get the feel for a Silverfish-infested block is an important mining skill

 If you attack but fail to kill a Silverfish, it can awaken and call to its aid any other Silverfish in the area, which could then result in you facing a swarm of them, and dying.
 That being the case, it is a good idea to make them dead as quickly as you can, right?

 While you might enjoy your first experience in finding and battling one of these, chances are good that it will be the first and the last time you want to do that, since they do not drop anything so they are not really a very rewarding mob to battle.